 Dues

-The Association dues for the 2013-2014 fiscal year (ending August 31) are $960.00 for six months for Courtyard Homes and $720.00 for six months for Townhouses.
-The dues are billed each February and August for the upcoming six-month period, and are due and payable on receipt.
+Beginning March 1, 2019 the semi-annual Association dues will increase to $983 for the townhomes and $1,310 for the courtyard homes.
+The dues are billed each February and August for the upcoming six-month period and are due and payable on receipt.
 Dues cover grounds maintenance, normal trash pickup, watering Association property, snow removal and snow shoveling to front doors or gates, landscaping in common areas, tree trimming and removal in common areas other than the woods, Association sprinklers in common areas, road repair on private roads, tennis court upkeep and taxes, if any, on common areas.
 Insurance for the residential units, workers compensation, etc. is billed separately once per year and is not included in the dues.
 Real estate taxes on individual units are also not included.
 The cost of maintenance of any architectural structure or plantings by individual owners is the responsibility of the owner and any successor to that unit, even if they are on or over common areas.

 Exterior Painting of Homes and Maintenance